valtimo-platform/valtimo-documentation/release-notes/major9/09.26.0/valtimo-frontend-libraries.md

   Added a new setting on the case management page to indicate that a case type can have an assignee.

-  More information on case definition setting can be found [here](/using-valtimo/case/case.md).
+  More information on this case setting can be found [here](/using-valtimo/document/assigning-a-user.md#how-to-configure-cases-to-be-assignable).

 * **New feature2**